-Today, ACAT works to provide recommendations and to develop noise mitigation programs.
-ACAT programs include:
+Today, ACAT works to provide recommendations to the TTAD Board of Directors and to develop noise mitigation programs.
+Some ACAT programs include:

-- Noise Abatement Procedures for pilots - Aircraft modification grants for local users like the glider tow planes and rental aircraft - Recommendations for voluntary nighttime curfews - Incentives for pilots who reduce impact upon the surrounding community flight behavior as it relates to noise and annoyance.
+- Noise Abatement Procedures for pilots - Aircraft modification grants for local users like the glider tow planes and rental aircraft - Recommendations for voluntary nighttime curfews - Incentive programs for pilots who reduce impact upon the surrounding community flight behavior as it relates to noise and annoyance.

 ACAT also spearheaded the installation of a Flight Tracking system called Vector in 2010.
-Vector allows the Airport to track aircraft location and altitude, which is vital in understanding
+Vector allows the Airport to track and record aircraft location and altitude and flight paths which are vital in understanding

-ACAT consists of 6 team members: 3 pilot members and 3 community members.
+ACAT consists of six team members: three pilot members and three community members.
 ACAT members are appointed by the TTAD Board of Directors and serve as volunteers for two years.